LWC-Essentials/storybook/README.md

 ### Deploying the static sites
 The sites are deployed by default to Gihub pages, using using [gh-pages](https://www.npmjs.com/package/gh-pages).
-An easy solution solution would use [storybook-deployer](https://github.com/storybookjs/storybook-deployer), but is is less flexible in particular when deploying multiple Storybook sites from a mono repo.
+An easy solution would use [storybook-deployer](https://github.com/storybookjs/storybook-deployer), but is is less flexible in particular when deploying multiple Storybook sites from a mono repo.

 Deploying the static sites involves the following commands from the project root: